mtlynch/mtlynch.io/content/posts/solo-developer-year-4/index.md

 Writing is one of the things I enjoy most, so I'm disappointed I had so little time for it.

-Looking back, I still feel like it was the right decision to deprioritize my writing so that I had more time to smooth out TinyPilot.
+Looking back, I still feel like deprioritizing my writing was the right decision, but I definitely fell short of the goal I set.

 ### Automate TinyPilot management